-Selection for Training
+Selection for SET

-Selection for Training
+Selection for SET

 Trainees for Plastic and Reconstructive Surgery are selected on a competitive basis.
 Strict eligibility criteria apply and are published annually on The Royal Australasian College of Surgeons (RACS) website.
 The P&RS Regulations for Selection are subject to annual review, and are published on this page each November.